 2. Find A New Perspective

 Look at each reason for a way it can inspire you.
 It’s really pretty easy.
-By reframing it you can actually create motivation.
-Let me give you my own example.
+By reframing, you can actually create motivation.
+Let me give you an example.

 - Reason: Afraid mine won’t be as good as another post I read this morning.

 - Shift: I can aspire to be as informative as the other writer.
 How can I do that? (motivation)

 - Reason: I have other things I want to do instead.

 - Shift: The sooner I finish this, the sooner I can move on to those other things (motivation)

 - Reason: I don’t feel like writing on the topic I planned to write on.

 - Shift: That’s OK.
 I don’t have to feel like it to do it.
 I just forgot that.
 Whew!
 Don’t have to generate unstoppable enthusiasm first => less pressure now (motivation).

 - Reason: Other people crank out blog posts effortlessly.
 What’s the matter with me?